mandober/enwars/README.md

 The numeric effective user id of the current user.
 This variable is readonly.

 ## EXECIGNORE
-A colon-separated list of shell patterns defining the list of filenames to be ignored by command search using PATH.
+*A colon-separated list of shell patterns* defining the list of filenames to be ignored by command search using PATH.

 Files whose full pathnames match one of these patterns are not considered executable files for the purposes of completion and command execution via PATH lookup.
-This does not affect the behavior of the \[, test, and [[ commands.
+This does not affect the behavior of the `[`, `test`, and `[[` commands.
 Full pathnames in the command hash table are not subject to EXECIGNORE.
 Use this variable to ignore shared library files that have the executable bit set, but are not executable files.
 The pattern matching honors the setting of the extglob shell option.

 ## FCEDIT
 The editor used as a default by the -e option to the fc builtin command.

 ## FIGNORE
 A colon-separated list of suffixes to ignore when performing filename completion.
 A filename whose suffix matches one of the entries in FIGNORE is excluded from the list of matched filenames.
-A sample value is ‘.o:~’
+A sample value is '.o:~'

 ## FUNCNAME
 An array variable containing the names of all shell functions currently in the execution call stack.
 The element with index 0 is the name of any currently-executing shell function.
 The bottom-most element (the one with the highest index) is "main".
 This variable exists only when a shell function is executing.
 Assignments to FUNCNAME have no effect.
 If FUNCNAME is unset, it loses its special properties, even if it is subsequently reset.